-Join Yeuda Ben-Atar for an in-depth discussion in this video Grouping and using bus tracks, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Grouping and using bus tracks, part of Learning Ableton Live 9.

 When working with big projects, you often find yourself wanting to narrow down…the amount of tracks.…We can do that by grouping different tracks together.…Let's choose all the drum elements by holding Shift and selecting.…I'm going to right-click and choose Group Tracks, or hitting Command+G or Ctrl+G.…It's going to place all the tracks into a group.
 Let's rename the group Drums.…And now we can place effects on the group.
 We'll affect all the tracks inside the group.…